 The profitable specialist car division, Jaguar, Rover and Triumph remained outwardly unchanged.
-Ex-Standard Triumph man Walter Boardman, the Finance Director of Austin-Morris, became the first divisional appointment in the role of Finance Director.
+Former Standard-Triumph man Walter Boardman, the Finance Director of Austin-Morris, became the first divisional appointment in the role of Finance Director.

 Bill Davis, George Turnbull’s deputy at Austin-Morris, became Chairman and Chief Executive of Triumph.
 His predecessor there, Cliff Swindle, joined the headquarters team in Berkeley Square, London, as Director of Facility Planning, a new post created to advise on plans for the rationalisation and expansion of corporation plants.